brettz9/webappfind/README.md

 put a filetypes.json file within each directory).
-Ensure it is in a location readily detectable by other desktop apps which may wish to check it as well (or to be opened in WebAppFind itself) (and demo it with Greasemonkey editing once done).
+Ensure it is in a location readily detectable by other desktop apps which may wish to check it as well (or to be opened in WebAppFind itself) (and demo it with Greasemonkey editing once done, and add support to Stylish).
 1. Allow a command-line "prompt" fundamental mode: will allow the user to determine mode at run-time (Firefox (or other opening app) can provide a prompt to the user to ask which mode to use before